Guimba: Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are the Guimba East School District Office, and Guimba West Schools District Office.

 Education in Guimba is taught by various educational institutions in the municipality which offer mostly Information Technology, Hotel and Restaurant Management, and Teacher Education.
 Other courses are subsidized by Nueva Ecija's only state university, Central Luzon State University, located in the municipality of Munoz and other colleges in Cabanatuan, the province' regional economic center.
-Guimba's educational institutions include:
+Guimba has a literacy rate of 97%.